-- (1) Leaving Work Voluntarily.--For the week in which he has left fork voluntarily without good cause and the three weeks shich immediately follow such week.
-In addition, he shall be ineligible for not more than four weeks which immediately follow such weeks as shall be determined by the deputy upon the basis of the facts found by him, - (2) Discharge for Misconduct.--For the week in which he has been discharged for misconduct connected with his work and the three weeks which immediately follow such week.
-In addition, he shall be ineligible for not more than four weeks which immediately follow such weeks as shall be determined by the deputy upon the basis of the facts found by him.
+(1) Leaving Work Voluntarily. -- For the week in which he has left work voluntarily without good cause and the three weeks which immediately follow such week.
+In addition, he shall be ineligible for not more than four weeks which immediately follow such weeks as shall be determined by the deputy upon the basis of the facts found by him, more than four weeks which immediately follow such weeks as shall be determined by the deputy upon the basis of the facts found by him.